facelessuser/coloraide/docs/src/markdown/interpolation.md

 ```

 !!! tip
-    It is important to note that you must specify the channels of the space the interpolation is occurring in.
+    It is important to note that we must specify the channels of the space the interpolation is occurring in.
     Specifying `hue` while interpolating in the sRGB color space would target no channels and would be ignored.

-You can also do non-linear interpolation by providing a function.
+We can also do non-linear interpolation by providing a function.
 Here we use a function that returns `p ** 3` creating
 the colors (color previews are fit to the sRGB gamut): \[
 `#!color-swatch-fit lch(50% 50 0)`,
 `#!color-swatch-fit lch(50.04% 49.997 0.0196)`,